Low star coverage.

 ‘Permission to slap him?’

-‘You can push him roughly into the turbo-lift or some walls…but no bruises.’
+‘You can push him roughly into the turbo-lift or pin him against a wall…but no bruises.’

 ‘Thank you, Sir.’